-If you've received a personal insolvency agreement proposal (PIA), someone who owes you money is making a formal offer to renegotiate payments.
-They base their offer on what they can afford.
+If you have received a personal insolvency agreement proposal (PIA), someone who owes you money is making a formal offer to settle their debt.

 The person who owes money appoints a controlling trustee[?] who manages the process.

 The controlling trustee:

 - puts forward a proposal to creditors[?]

 - prepares a report that compares what you get from the PIA as opposed to the person entering bankruptcy[?]

 - organises a meeting of creditors within 30 business days of their appointment.

 At the meeting of creditors, the trustee will ask you to consider and vote on the agreement proposal.

 You are able to ask questions of the person who owes you money or to the controlling trustee to help you decide how to vote.